HSBNE-Archive/Policy/Rules/Rules.md

         conduct the secret ballot in the way the chairperson decides.
     7. The result of a secret ballot as declared by the chairperson is taken to be a resolution of the meeting at which the ballot was held.
+    8. Any member who abstains in any vote is considered to not be present for that vote, and their vote does not count toward either side.

 40. #### Special general meeting